Research Degree Student

 He has held several other positions internationally, including experience conducting sexual health research with the Gay Health Network in Ireland, programme coordination with the AIDS Committee of Toronto in Canada, HIV programme and policy experience with UNAIDS in Swaziland, and NGO programme development in Mumbai, India.

-DrPH research: Epidemiology of sexually transmitted infections (STIs) in a cohort of transgender women in São Paulo, Brazil
+DrPH research: Epidemiology of sexually transmitted infections (STIs) among transgender women in São Paulo, Brazil